Kosovo: Geography

 Most of the borders of Kosovo are dominated by mountainous and high terrain.
 The most noticeable topographical features are the Accursed Mountains and the Šar Mountains.
 The Accursed Mountains are a geological continuation of the Dinaric Alps.
 The mountains run laterally through the west along the border with Albania and Montenegro.
 The southeast is predominantly the Šar Mountains, which constitute the border with North Macedonia.
 Besides the mountain ranges, Kosovo's territory consists mostly of two major plains, the Kosovo Plain in the east and the Metohija Plain in the west.

-Additionally, Kosovo consists of multiple geographic and ethnographic regions, such as Drenica, Dushkaja, Gollak, Has, Highlands of Gjakova, Llap, Llapusha and Rugova.
+Additionally, Kosovo consists of multiple geographic and ethnographic regions, such as Anamorava, Drenica, Dushkaja, Gollak, Has, the Highlands of Gjakova, Llap, Llapusha, Reka e Keqe, and Rugova.

-Kosovo's hydrological resources are relatively small; there are few lakes in Kosovo, the largest of which are Lake Gazivoda, Lake Radoniq, Lake Batlava and Lake Gračanica.
+Kosovo's hydrological resources are relatively small; there are few lakes in Kosovo, the largest of which are Batllava, Badovc, Gazivoda, and Radoniq.
 In addition to these, Kosovo also does have karst springs, thermal and mineral water springs.
-The longest rivers of Kosovo include the White Drin, the South Morava and the Ibar.
+The longest river of Kosovo is the White Drin that flows for 122 km in Kosovo but other significant rivers are Sitnica, Lepenc, Ibar, and Llapi.
 Sitnica, a tributary of Ibar, is the largest river lying completely within Kosovo's territory.
-River Nerodimka represents Europe's only instance of a river bifurcation flowing into the Black Sea and Aegean Sea.
+The Nerodime River represents Europe's only instance of a river bifurcation flowing into the Black Sea and Aegean Sea.

 Climate

 Most of Kosovo experiences predominantly a Continental climate with Mediterranean and Alpine influences, strongly influenced by Kosovo's proximity to the Adriatic Sea in the west, the Aegean Sea in the south as well as the European continental landmass in the north.

-The coldest areas are situated in the mountainous region to the west and southeast, where an Alpine climate is prevalent.
+The coldest areas are in the mountainous region to the west and southeast, where an Alpine climate is prevalent.
 The warmest areas are mostly in the extreme southern areas close to the border with Albania, where a Mediterranean climate is the norm.
 Mean monthly temperature ranges between 0 °C (in January) and 22 °C (in July).
 Mean annual precipitation ranges from 600 to 1300 mm per year, and is well distributed year-round.

 To the northeast, the Kosovo Plain and Ibar Valley are drier with total precipitation of about 600 mm per year and more influenced by continental air masses, with colder winters and very hot summers.
-In the southwest, climatic area of Metohija receives more mediterranean influences with warmer summers, somewhat higher precipitation (700 mm) and heavy snowfalls in the winter.
+In the southwest, climatic area of Metohija receives more Mediterranean influences with warmer summers, somewhat higher precipitation (700 mm) and heavy snowfalls in the winter.
 The mountainous areas of the Accursed Mountains in the west, Šar Mountains on the south and Kopaonik in the north experiences alpine climate, with high precipitation (900 to 1300 mm per year), short and fresh summers, and cold winters.
 The average annual temperature of Kosovo is 9.5 C. The warmest month is July with average temperature of 19.2 C, and the coldest is January with -1.3 C. Except Prizren and Istog, all other meteorological stations in January recorded average temperatures under 0 C.